htiagolborba/Python/Web Scraper/README.md

 - Saves the results to a CSV file.

 ## How to Use
-1. Clone this repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+1. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the script: `python scraper.py`.
+2. Run the script: `python scraper.py`.

 ## Output
 The script generates a `news.csv` file in the `data/` directory containing the scraped news.